sonocircuit/Nearness-1U/README.md

 # Nearness-1U

-This is a 1U adaption of [sarnesjo's nearness module](https://github.com/sarnesjo/nearness)(Pulplogic format).
+This is a 1U adaption of [sarnesjo's nearness module](https://github.com/sarnesjo/nearness)in 1U Pulplogic format.
 All eagle files are in the repro.

 ### Changes made: